Dr Richard Pope

 I am a postdoctoral researcher in the Atmospheric Chemistry Modelling Group in the School of Earth and Environment (SEE) at the University of Leeds.
 I am primarily funded by the National Centre for Earth Observation (NCEO) to investigate air quality and tropospheric chemistry using satellite observations and modelling.
 Recent studies include:

-- Investigating changes in biomass burning practices over the Amazon and implications for Amazonian air quality.
+- Investigating changes in biomass burning practices over the Amazon and implications for Amazonian air quality (paper link).

 - Observing long-term trends in UK air quality using nitrogen dioxide (NO2), ozone (O3) and aerosol data sets (paper link).

 - Analysing the importance of the North Atlantic Oscillation (NAO) circulation patterns on European compostion (paper link).

 - Deriving top-down nitrogen oxide (NOx) emissions using satellite observations to evalutate and verify offical bottom-up inventories (Funded by the Department for Enviornment, Food and Rural Affairs).

 - Investigation of the June 2018 Saddleworth Moor fires on northern England air quality (paper1 link, paper2 link)